Welcome to Dorenell Wind Farm

 Scotland is the windiest country in Europe, and with a no-nuclear commitment, Scottish Ministers are firmly committed to developing a renewable energy policy that takes full advantage of this massive potential.

 As part of this plan, Infinergy proposed Dorenell Wind Farm on the Glenfiddich Estate, approximately 8 km south-west of Dufftown.
 The Planning Application was submitted in May 2008, along with an Environmental Statement, to the Scottish Government.
 In October 2009, statutory consultee, Moray Council, rejected the plans in a close vote of 5 against 4, triggering a public inquiry.
 This took placed in Dufftown in November 2010.
 In Decemer 2011, Scottish Ministers followed the Reporters recommendation and approved the development.
 A Judicial Review followed, which was quashed by Lord Malcolm.

-To view all the relevant Environmental Statement documents for the original proposal and the Scoping Report for the redesign 'Extension' process, please click here.
+To view the Community Open Day exhibition boards, all the relevant Environmental Statement documents for the original proposal and the Scoping Report for the redesign 'Extension' process, please click here.